 The Council and its employees contribute to the Municipal Pension Plan which is a multiemployer plan in accordance with the Public Sector Pension Plan Act.
 The plan provides defined pension benefits to retired employees based on their age at retirement, length of service and highest earnings averaged over five years.
 The contribution rate for eligible employees is 8.5% of the employee's salaries until the yearly insurable earnings are reached, increasing to 10.0% thereafter.
 The Council matches contributions to the plan at the rate of 9.71% of the eligible employee's salary.
+Starting on January 1, 2019 the employer rate increased to 9.74%.

 The Council records its pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
 This is because the plan records accrued liabilities and accrued assets for the plan in aggregate with the result that there is no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plan.
-The Council paid \$75,547 (2017 - \$79,687) for employer contributions to the plan for fiscal 2018.
+The Council paid \$79,482 (2018 - \$75,547) for employer contributions to the plan for fiscal 2019.
 The contribution rates are subject to change as determined by the plan administrators.